Real People Stories -Marta

 February 18 Oncologist appointment: Madam, you are not responding well to treatment; you are not operable.
 Pardon?
 How?
 What?
 No, am I doomed?
 Once again, the tears rise but do not flow.
 I ask what that means in practice, she tells me that there are too many risks in operating on me and that she will “try” to register me for Gustave Roussy’s clinical trials.

 And I ask my oncologist HPV questions.
-But she is hesitant and unsure of herself, and her answers could be more coherent.
+However, she is hesitant and unsure of herself, and her answers could be more coherent.

 I tell her about my last CA125 blood test and that my results are below standard, she is elsewhere and tells me we will see about that tomorrow in the day hospital.